Virtual refinements of the Vafa-Witten formula: Two more conjectures and consequences

 When specializing to $x_1 = y$ and $x_2=1$, this gives the ratios of Proposition \ref{blowupcor}.
 Hence the blow-up formula for virtual $\chi_y$-genera (virtual in the sense of virtual classes) and the blow-up formula for $\chi_y$-genera (defined via virtual Hodge polynomials) coincide.
 In particular, the blow-up formula for virtual Euler characteristics and classical Euler characteristics involve the same ratio as well. \end{remark}

 The second application of Conjecture \ref{generalsurfconj} is to surfaces with canonical divisor with irreducible reduced connected components. \begin{proposition} Assume Conjecture \ref{generalsurfconj} holds.
-Let $S$ be a smooth projective surface with $b_1(S) = 0$, $p_g(S)>0$, and suppose $C_1+ \cdots +C_m \in |K_S|$ is a sum of irreducible reduced curves.
+Let $S$ be a smooth projective surface with $b_1(S) = 0$, $p_g(S)>0$, and suppose $C_1+ \cdots +C_m \in |K_S|$, where $C_1, \ldots, C_m$ are mutually disjoint irreducible reduced curves.
 Suppose $H,c_1$ are chosen such that there are no rank 2 strictly Gieseker $H$-semistable sheaves with first Chern class $c_1$.
 Then

 where $i = \sqrt{-1}$ and $N_{C_j/S}$ denotes the normal bundle of $C_j \subset S$. \end{proposition}

 Specializing to $y=1$ and using $\theta_3(i^k x)=\theta_3(x^4)+i^k\theta_2(x^4)$ gives a more explicit version of \cite[Eqn.~(5.45)]{VW}.\footnote{Up to an overall factor $x^{-\chi(\O_S) + K_S^2/3}$ coming from our choice of normalization.} Before we prove this proposition, we need three lemmas about disconnected curves and their Seiberg-Witten invariants. \begin{lemma} Let $C, D$ be irreducible reduced mutually disjoint curves on a smooth projective surface $S$ with $b_1(S)=0$.
 Then precisely one of the following is true: \begin{itemize} \item $C$ or $D$ is rigid, i.e.~$|C|$ or $|D|$ is 0-dimensional. \item $|C| = |D| \cong \PP^1$ is a pencil. \end{itemize} \end{lemma} \begin{proof} Suppose neither of $C,D$ is rigid.
 Then their linear systems sweep out $S$.
 Therefore $|C|$ contains an element $F$ which intersects $D$.
 Note that $F$ is connected because $C$ is irreducible reduced.
 The intersection cannot be only in dimension 0, because $CD=0$.
 Therefore $F = D + \sum_{i \in I} n_i F_i$, where $I$ is a finite index set, $n_i>0$, and $D, \{F_i\}_{i \in I}$ are all mutually distinct prime divisors.
 Suppose $|I|>0$.
 Then